esi/esi-docs/docs/services/esi/best-practices.md

 RIFT/1.2.3 (foo@example.com)
 ```

-## Error Limit
+## Requests Limit

+ESI can limit your requests in two way : with global errors limits, and with endpoint-specific bucket limit.

+Not abiding to the information transmitted can lead to your app being **banned**, for various time, from accessing the resources.

+### Error limit

 ESI limits how many errors you’re allowed to get within a set time frame.
 Once you reach the error limit, all your request are automatically discarded until the end of the time frame.
-Failing to respect the error limit can get you banned from ESI.
-This system allows ESI to not use a fixed request rate limit.

 Error limit headers:
 `X-ESI-Error-Limit-Remain` errors left in this time frame.
 `X-ESI-Error-Limit-Reset` seconds left until next time frame and errors reset to zero.

 The details are explained in this blog post: [Error Rate Limiting](/blog/error-rate-limiting-imminent)

+### Bucket Limit

+This limitation is described in [its own dedicated page](./rate-limiting.md)

 ## Caching